EMPLOYMENT LAW – COVID-19 – The Law Un-Masked: Primer for Employers and Employees

 Importantly, contracts which do not exclude non-discretionary annual statutory end of year payment under Part IIA of the EO (commonly referred to as ‘thirteenth-month payment’, ‘fourteenth-month payment’, ‘double pay’, or ‘end of year bonus’) continue to be payable, and must be assessed on the full wages and not the reduced monthly average wage due to unpaid leave.

 For employers: If this step is necessary, communicate the suggestion of unpaid leave in writing (as opposed to orally), and have any consent of the employee as to the suggestion of unpaid leave (and/or any other variations to the contract such as reduced pay) also be communicated in writing together with the reasons for the variation.
 In the event that employees refuse, a variation of wages and benefits may amount to a repudiation of the employment contract.
 The option of termination of contract in a manner that does not constitute unreasonable or unlawful dismissal, also remains open to the employer.
+You may also apply for financial assistance from the government’s Anti-epidemic Fund.

 For employees: If your employer presents you with genuine operational requirements for you to take unpaid leave, you are entitled to disagree – one possible consequence is that the employer would upon the termination of contract, be entitled to raise a defence of “genuine operational need” against relief sought under Part VIA of the EO (for example remedies for an order of reinstatement).
 Bear also in mind that there are advantages of taking unpaid leave, namely: (i) the continuity of the employment contract is preserved during the period of unpaid leave, and this period of time will factor into statutory benefits including severance payment under Part VA of the EO, protections against unreasonable dismissal under s.32A of the EO, and for the purposes of accumulating statutory sickness allowance or eligibility for statutory maternity/paternity leave; (ii) any contractual benefits will be retained, including medical insurance.
 If you wish to work on a second job while on unpaid leave, do make sure that you have the consent of the employer and make this in writing as well.